 The Visual Technology Program allows students to engage in practical, hands-on, realistic projects using the latest technologies, software, and equipment to produce cutting-edge projects that communicate effectively and persuasively.
 Students in the program gain digital media skills and techniques necessary for success.
-The courses offers a comprehensive curriculum that explores video production, creativity, theories of good design, universal principles, balance, symmetry, lighting, composition, and visual and aesthetic appeal.
+The course offers a comprehensive curriculum that explores video production, creativity, theories of good design, universal principles, balance, symmetry, lighting, composition, and visual and aesthetic appeal.
 Students apply communication formats, effective messaging, audiovisual communication, and storytelling to increase interactivity and usability in the interface design.

-ADVANCED PLACEMENT

-COMPUTER PRINCIPLES
+ADVANCED PLACEMENT COMPUTER PRINCIPLES

-Course Number: 0200335

-Semesters: 2

-Credit: 1.0

-Prerequisite: Algebra I with

-an average of 90 and an average of 80 Algebra II with

-an average of 80 -
+Prerequisite: Algebra I with an average of 90 and Algebra II with an average of 80

 Advanced Placement Computer Science Principles introduces students to the foundational concepts of computer science and challenges them to explore how computing and technology can impact the world.
 With a unique focus on creative problem solving and real-world applications.
 Advanced Placement Computer Science Principles prepares students for college and career.
 The course will introduce students to the creative aspects of programming, abstractions, algorithms, large data sets, the Internet, cybersecurity concerns, and computing impacts.
-Advanced Placement Computer Science Principles also gives students the opportunity to use current technologies to create computational artifacts for both selfexpression and problem solving.
+Advanced Placement Computer Science Principles also gives students the opportunity to use current technologies to create computational artifacts for both self-expression and problem solving.
 Together, these aspects of the course make up a rigorous and rich curriculum that aims to broaden participation in computer science.
-Students must take the national Advanced Placement exam in May at their own expense.
+Students must take the national Advanced Placement exam in May, at their own expense.